niklaslorenz/qpra/README.md

 ## How to build
 The steps below show you how to build the entire project.
-Every module's output is saved in ```<module>/build/libs/``` For the final app, go with the archive with the "-all" prefix so you do not need any runtime dependencies.
+Every module's output is saved in ```<module>/build/libs/``` For the final app, go with the archive with the "-all" postfix so you do not need any runtime dependencies.

 ### Requirements
 - Java 17